makrai/notes/essebbar21-aspect-based-senti-fr.md

 * We focus on aspect target sentiment analysis and we propose an ABSA using French PTM like multilingual BERT (mBERT), CamemBERT and FlauBERT
   * Three different fine-tuning methods:
-    Fully-Connected, Sentences Pair Classification, and Attention Encoder Network
+    Fully-Connected, Sentences Pair Classification, & Attention Encoder Network
-    * The PTM-SPC model shows generally great performances and is less complex compare to the PTM-AEN model
+    * The PTM-SPC model shows generally great performances and is less complex compared to the PTM-AEN model
 * SemEval2016 French reviews datasets for ABSA, our fine-tuning models
   * outperforms the SOTA French ABSA methods
   * robust for the Out-Of-Domain dataset